mvishwa27/volt-mx-docs/source/Foundry/offline_objectsapi_reference_guide/Content/incrementalSetup.md

-Volt MX Foundry console User Guide: [Application-level APIs](Application_Level_APIs.md) > VMXFoundry.OfflineObjects.incrementalSetup

 # VMXFoundry.OfflineObjects.incrementalSetup

 The Offline Objects **incrementalSetup** API allows the client application to consume the latest changes made to Volt MX Foundry app’s object services schema after a particular timestamp, without breaking the existing functionality.
 Similar to setup API, **incrementalSetup** API is also an application-level API with same method arguments.

 > **_Note:_** Either **setup** or **incrementalSetup** API must be invoked on first time launch of the app.

-> **_Note:_** End users should have the latest schema (for the currently installed version) in the device before doing an app upgrade.
-To fetch the latest schema, the app needs to call an incremental setup API.

 **Scenarios that are supported in incrementalSetup:**

 -   Addition and deletion of the objects in an Object Service.
 -   Update operations on objects in an Object Service as:
     - Addition and deletion of new non-primary key columns.
     - Update properties like nullable, unique, and auto generated on non-primary key attributes.
     - Update change tracking parameters like attributes for identifying a soft delete and change tracking timeStamp field.
     > **_Note:_** If the **timeStamp** attribute is not linked to an object field, the incremental sync and delete operations will fail for records associated with that object.

 Unsupported scenarios include: